usc-isi-i2/kgtk/docs/analysis/reachable_nodes.md

 | metal-block | reachable | block |
 | metal-block | reachable | thing |

-### Stating Partway Up the `isa` Tree with Inverted Links
+### Starting Partway Up the `isa` Tree with Inverted Links

 Invert the direction of the reachability analysis.
+All properties (`label` column values) are treated as inverted.

 ```bash
 kgtk reachable-nodes -i examples/docs/reachable-nodes-blocks.tsv \